Victormeriqui/Console3D/README.md

   -Point lighting

 #Resolution
-The resolution (font size used) is 4x6 Raster Fonts, but in reallity the "pixels" are 4x3.
+The resolution (font size used) is 4x6 Raster Fonts, but in reality the "pixels" are 4x3.
 This is because in order to draw on the command prompt, Console3D uses only 3 types of characters: a bottom half block, a top half block and a full block.
 Because of this the vertical resolution is divided by 2.